BrajeshVKulkarni/BrajeshVKulkarni/README.md

 ## About Me

-🌍 I'm from [Bengaluru], brought up in Kolar Gold Fields (KGF) and passionate about Data Analyst keen on transforming raw data into actionable insights.
+🌍 I'm from Bengaluru, brought up in Kolar Gold Fields (KGF) and passionate about Data Analyst keen on transforming raw data into actionable insights.
 Proficient in analytical tools and driven by a curiosity to unravel stories within data.
 Eager to apply analytical skills to solve complex problems in the data realm..

 🎓 I have a background in Electrical and Electronics Engineering studied at Amrita School of Engineering Bengaluru.